arshreenidhijoshi05/SQL-Retail-Sales-Exploratory-Analysis/README.md

 - Are there any unusual trends or anomalies?
 - What characteristics should be considered before deeper analysis?

-This project answers these questions using SQL-based exploratory data analysis.
+This project addresses these business questions through structured SQL-based exploratory data analysis.

 ---